CLAS Unit Review Procedures

 Access to the Review Documents

-After the Deans’ response to the review has been transmitted to the department and to the Provost’s office, the review materials are treated as public documents, except those (such as the assessment of the DEO or other individuals) that are prepared with an explicit expectation of confidentiality.
-The DEO has the responsibility of making the review materials available to faculty, staff, and students of the department.
+After the Deans’ response to the review has been transmitted to the unit and to the Provost’s office, the review materials are treated as public documents, except those (such as the assessment of the DEO or other individuals) that are prepared with an explicit expectation of confidentiality.
+The DEO has the responsibility of making the review materials available to faculty, staff, and students of the unit.
 The College will make the review documents available to others upon request.